ApolloScapeAuto/dataset-api/README.md

 # Toolkit for ApolloScape Dataset

 ## Introduction
-This is a repo of toolkit for dataset of [ApolloScape CVPR 2019 Workshop on Autonomous Driving Challenge](http://wad.ai/).
+This is a repo of toolkit for dataset of ApolloScape ECCV challenge and [ApolloScape CVPR 2019 Workshop on Autonomous Driving Challenge](http://wad.ai/).
 It include three tasks, **Trajectory Prediction, 3D Lidar Object Detection and 3D Lidar Object Tracking**, also it includes toolkit for lanemark segmentation, online self-localization, 3D car instance understanding.
 Some example videos and images are shown below:

 ### Lanemark segmentation:
 ![](./examples/lanemark-segmentation.gif)